Updated July 10, 2020

 Masonic Center for Youth and Families

-In an abundance of caution, and following the example of the San Francisco County Mental Health Department, the Masonic Center for Youth and Families has rescheduled all in-person sessions at its San Francisco campus for online or phone sessions for two weeks, and will monitor the situation as it evolves.
-The Covina campus will continue to provide in-person sessions, but we will be monitoring the local Department of Public Health procedures and will follow suit with their recommendations.
+The Masonic Center for Youth and Families has rescheduled all in-person sessions for online or phone sessions for two weeks, and will monitor the situation as it evolves.
+We will be monitoring the local Department of Public Health procedures and will follow suit with their recommendations.

 Individual Preventive Steps

 Please help to control the spread of the virus with these preventative steps.
 The CDC reports that the spread of COVID-19 appears to occur mainly by person-to-person transmission.
 The California Department of Public Health advises the following steps to prevent the spread of all respiratory viruses: